 4. Learn the customs

-If you are attending a traditional Indian wedding held in North India or West India, you will have chance to experience the reception of barat (baraat).
+If you are attending a traditional Indian wedding held in North India or West India, you will have a chance to experience the reception of barat (baraat).
 Barat is a groom's wedding procession.
-In the wedding day, it is customary for the groom, dressed in his wedding attire, to proceed to the wedding venue (usually the bride's house, or the Gurdwara near the bride's house in case a traditional Sikh wedding) on a white decorated mare, accompanied by his family members, relatives and friends.
-After arrival, the barat will be received by bride's family and offered abundant food and drinks.
+On the wedding day, it is customary for the groom, dressed in his wedding attire, to proceed to the wedding venue (usually the bride's house, or the Gurdwara near the bride's house in case a traditional Sikh wedding) on a white-decorated mare, accompanied by his family members, relatives and friends.
+After arrival, the barat will be received by the bride's family and offered abundant food and drinks.

-Please feel free to ask if you're are not familiar with these customs.
+Please feel free to ask if you are not familiar with these customs.

 5. Get involved